-The universal-access-ui package exports a reusable ErrorBoundary component.
-The component has a default behavior to handle error scenarios by replacing the failing component with a generic message.
+The @spm/core-ui package exports a reusable ErrorBoundary component.
+The default behavior of the component is to handle error scenarios by replacing the failing component with a generic message.

 Note: Authentication errors have a specific handler in the ErrorBoundary component.
 If the error object that is received by the componentDidCatch method contains a status attribute with a value of '401' (Unauthorized error), then the client forces a log-out in the client application.
-Citizens are automatically redirected to the Log in page, so they can re validate and return to the page they were previously on.
-This situation typically happens if the session times out or has been invalidated on the server.
-The source code for the ErrorBoundary component is available in the universal-access-ui package.
+Citizens are automatically redirected to the Log in page, so they can revalidate and return to the page they were previously on.
+This situation typically happens if the session times out or is invalidated on the server.
+The source code for the ErrorBoundary component is available in the @spm/core-ui package.

 This scenario shows API error handling in the My Details page where the API call fails.
-This scenario also shows how to use the Universal Access ErrorBoundary component to provide a better user experience when failures occur.
+This scenario also shows how to use the ErrorBoundary component to provide a better user experience when failures occur.